New Webinar Series: Advancing Clinical Nutrition Knowledge and Practice

 Click on the title of the webinar to register.

-Date | Topic |
+| Date | Topic |

-Wednesday 19th November 2025 | Key themes from the Annual Conference |
+| Wednesday 19th November 2025 | Astounding Facts and Amazing Messages from 20 Years of the BAPEN Annual Conference |

 - We’ll open registration for the next webinar as soon as the previous webinar has been held